Emanuele-Fortunati/angulartest/README.md

 - Avoiding duplicated data (backend)
 - A cleaner organisation of the code both frontend and backend
 - Watchers in npm so both frontend and backend code can auto reload (faster development)
+- Improved use of the nmp builder (the folder 'dist' would need to be created runtime)